molecule/molecule.github.io/_trips/northern-lights-in-northern-sweden.md

     </li>
     <li>
       <img src="/src/img/sweden/abiskojaure-hut-beds.jpg" />
+      <div class="desc">Bunk beds inside the hut - close quarters!
+The rule at the hut is "make room": so even if it's full, you'll be given a spot on the floor.</div>
     </li>
     <li>
       <img src="/src/img/sweden/abiskojaure-hut-night-time.jpg" />
+      <div class="desc">There's no power at the huts.
+The kitchen stove is gas-powered, and it's a good idea to bring a headlamp for cooking.</div>
     </li>
     <li>
       <img src="/src/img/sweden/abiskojaure-sauna-inside.jpg" />
+      <div class="desc">5-6pm for women, 6-7pm for men, and 7-8pm for co-ed.</div>
     </li>
     <li>
       <img src="/src/img/sweden/abiskojaure-hut-stove.jpg" />
+      <div class="desc">Closeup of the gas-powered stove and kitchen counter area.
+No sink, so you do dishes in a bucket on the counter, then dump your water at the "slask".</div>
     </li>
     <li>
       <img src="/src/img/sweden/abiskojaure-water-sunny.jpg" />
+      <div class="desc">The water chore involves chopping a hole in the ice with the enormous pick, and scooping water from the lake into a big plastic bucket.
+The water does not need to be purified before using it for cooking or drinking.</div>
     </li>
     <li>
       <img src="/src/img/sweden/abiskojaure-hut-water.jpg" />
+      <div class="desc">Buckets of fresh lake water in the kitchen.
+Used for drinking, cooking, and washing dishes.
+Apparently national parks in Sweden are so well protected that there are no farms near these water sources to contaminate them, so the water is safe (and delicious!)</div>
     </li>
     <!-- items mirrored twice, total of 12 -->
   </ul>